Appendix A: 14-18.1 Academic Forgiveness Policy

 The formal grievance is advised when the informal procedure has not brought about a satisfactory conclusion to a concern or complaint about a College policy or procedure or a state or federal law.

-All formal grievances from students should be directed to the Vice President of Student Services at Gaston College and should be filed within 30 days of the incident.
+All formal grievances from students should be directed to the Vice President for Student Affairs and Enrollment Management at Gaston College and should be filed within 30 days of the incident.
 The location and phone number are Gaston College, Highway 321 South, Dallas, NC 28034, 704.922.6217.

 All formal grievances should include the following: